qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Histogram Properties
 ====================

-The |rasterHistogram| :guilabel:`Histogram` tab allows you to view the distribution of the bands or colors in your raster.
+The |rasterHistogram| :guilabel:`Histogram` tab allows you to view the distribution of the values in your raster.
 The histogram is generated when you press the :guilabel:`Compute Histogram` button.
 All existing bands will be displayed together.
 You can save the histogram as an image with the |fileSave| button.

 At the bottom of the histogram, you can select a raster band in the drop-down menu and :guilabel:`Set min/max style for` it.
 The |actionRun| :guilabel:`Prefs/Actions` drop-down menu gives you advanced options to customize the histogram:

-* With the :guilabel:`Visibility` option, you can display histograms of the individual bands.
-You will need to select the option |radioButtonOff| :guilabel:`Show selected band`.
+* With the :guilabel:`Visibility` option, you can display histograms for individual bands.
+  You will need to select the option |radioButtonOff|
+  :guilabel:`Show selected band`.
-* The :guilabel:`Min/max options` allow you to 'Always show min/max markers', to 'Zoom to min/max' and to 'Update style to min/max'.
+* The :guilabel:`Min/max options` allow you to
+  'Always show min/max markers', to 'Zoom to min/max' and to 'Update style to min/max'.
-* The :guilabel:`Actions` option allows you to 'Reset' or 'Recompute histogram' after you changed the min or max values of the band(s).
+* The :guilabel:`Actions` option allows you to 'Reset' or 'Recompute histogram' after you have changed the min or max values of the band(s).

 .. _figure_raster_histogram: